visualengineers/sci-knowledge-base/README.md

 [Links](url)

-If you stumble upon a **broken link**, it it very likely you forgot to prepend the baseurl of the site (which is not automatically rendered).
+If you stumble upon a **broken link**, it is very likely you forgot to prepend the baseurl of the site (which is not automatically rendered).
 You can check the baseurl settings in the `_config.yml` configuration file.
 Fix:

 `{{ site.baseurl }}/your-link` or `{{ site.baseurl }}/{{ custom-page.url }}` or `{{ custom-page.url | prepend: site.baseurl }}`